By Rashmi Cherian

 JAMUN BARK BENEFITS

-1. Jamun bark helps in treating urinary disorders as it has antihelmintic properties.
+1. The bark of jamun fruit helps in treating urinary disorders as it has anthelmintic properties.
 People with urinary infections are suggested to drink a glass of jamun juice with ½ tsp jamun bark powder daily.

 2. Bark powder also helps in curing tapeworm infections.

-3. Bark powder also helps in treating respiratory disorders.
+3. It is useful in treating respiratory disorders.

 JAMUN LEAVES BENEFITS

-1. Jamun leaves are good for throat problems.
+1. The leaves of Jamun fruit are good for throat problems.
 They have anti-bacterial properties so these leaves help is strengthening of the teeth & gums.

-2. Chewing & eating of its leaves helps in digestion related issues.
+2. Chewing & eating these leaves helps in digestion related issues.

 DIABETES & JAMUN

 Jamun is an age old remedy for curing diabetes.
-Several studies have reported upto 30% reduction in blood sugar levels with the consumption of jamun showing that it has hypoglycemic effects.
+Several studies have reported upto 30% reduction in blood sugar levels with the consumption of jamun.
 Its juice, bark, leaves and seeds all are used in combination with certain other herbs to reduce blood sugar levels.
-It is a low glycemic index fruit which keeps bood sugar levels under control.
 Jamun seeds contain “Jambolin”, a chemical which has anti diabetic effect.
 It also helps in reducing sugar in the urine.
-Jamun also contains Oleanolic acid which is known to have anti-diabetic properties.
+The fruit also contains Oleanolic acid which is known to have anti-diabetic properties.

 JAMUN RECIPES AND WAYS OF CONSUMPTION

-- Jamun fruit as snack or in Fruit Salad
+- A fruit as snack or in Fruit Salad

 - Fruit pieces can be added in yogurt to make flavoured yogurt